buckwheatone/cs50_final_project/README.md

 # CS50 Final Project

+## Before you clone...this project is INCOMPLETE
+My intention with this repository was to document my progress on my CS50 final project, but have noticed some clones coming through.
+In order to avoid violating the CS50 code of conduct, I'll be pausing any updates to this repository until I've finished and submitted it.
+Keep an eye out for updates soon!

 ## What is CS50?
 CS50 is an introductory Computer Science class offered by Harvard.
 The curriculum covers a wide range of relevant computer science topics and is a great place to start